 - Smart/lucky investments.
 Maybe you bought a house during the recession, invested a ton of money when the market was low, or helped your buddy start his now booming small business.
 That’s awesome!
 But that’s not something that the laymen can assume will also happen for them.

 - The glaring omissions.
 What about kids?
 They’re rarely in the equation.
 Bad luck?
 Not usually.
-It’s good luck that makes young FIRE happen.
+It’s good luck that makes young FIRE starters.
 Average Joes and Janes?
 Hardly…

 Who doesn’t like the idea of retiring at age 30 and living the exact lifestyle that you want to live?
 Of course it sounds good!
 But there aren’t any FIRE stories of “teacher talks about mitochondria for 11 years, retires at 34” or “hard-working pipe fitter works 20% overtime, retires at 36.”
 FIRE—or at least, FIREing at exceedingly young ages—is a luxury combination of elite earning, smart saving, and lucky investing.
 It’s not for everyone.

-I’m not an evil fireman, quenching FIRE with glee.
+I’m not an evil fireman, quenching people’s FIRE starting with glee.
 I do think it’s a good idea.
 But it’s typically realized in a myopic manner.

 Last week, my friend Christian said, “I like your philosophies, Jesse, but I’m also interested to know what actions I should take.”
 Fair play, Christian!
 Let me try.